 4. Does the ADA have specific accommodation request forms that employers must use?

 No, there are no official request forms under the ADA.
-For employers that want to have a written request, JAN developed a Sample Reasonable Accommodation Form for Employers.
+For employers that want to use forms, JAN offers several Sample/Example Policies, Procedures, Forms, and Checklists.

 5. What should employers do when they receive an accommodation request?